 The Inquiries Rules 2006 provides the chairperson with the power to designate a person, a group, or an organisation who has a direct and significant involvement or interest in the subject of the inquiry as a core participant ("CP").

 The CP will have wide rights to see evidence, attend hearings, make opening and closing submissions, and may be permitted to question witnesses.
-It will be important to consider at the outset whether an individual or organisation wants to seek CP status – it can become more difficult to get CP status once an inquiry is underway if that has not previously been applied for.
-If so, consideration should be given as to whether CP status is sought individually or collectively with others.
+Consider at the outset whether an individual or organisation wants to seek CP status – it can become more difficult to get CP status once an inquiry is underway if that has not previously been applied for.
+If so, decide whether CP status is sought individually or collectively with others.

 There are advantages and disadvantages of both CP status and sharing that status with others which will need to be carefully considered before deciding on an approach.